Who is John Olsen and why should I work with him?

 First, let me give you some background.

-I've been in the life insurance business for over 44 years as an agent, sales manager, Agency Director of Training, and Regional Marketing Consultant.
+I've been in the life insurance business for over 47 years as an agent, sales manager, Agency Director of Training, and Regional Marketing Consultant.
 For most of that time, I was also a Registered Representative (selling securities) and an Investment Advisory Representative (doing investment and financial planning).
 I surrendered those licenses in 2012, having decided to concentrate on teaching, writing, consulting, and offering Expert Witness services in litigation involving insurance, annuities, and investments.
-I hold Chartered Life Underwriter (CLU), Chartered Financial Consultant (ChFC), and Accredited Estate Planner (AEP) designations.
+I hold Chartered Life Underwriter (CLU), Chartered Financial Consultant (ChFC), and, until my retirement from active estate planning, the AEP (Accredited Estate Planner) designation.

 I am not "for" or "against" annuities.
 They're just tools, like a screwdriver or hammer.
 For some jobs, a particular kind of annuity contract can be the right tool; for others, it won't be.
 There's nothing inherently good or bad about any annuity contract.